shreyarora12/The-Python-Graph-Gallery/README.md

 Please send me any suggestion to yan.holtz.data@gmail.com OR add the code to the CONTRIBUTION folder through a pull request.
 Please note that I keep the decision to add the chart or not, since I want to keep the selection of the charts present in the gallery as efficient as possible.

-Last but not least, you probably notices that my english is terrible.
-I apologize for that, and any mistake feedback is welcome!
+Last but not least, you probably notice that my english is terrible.
+I apologize for that, and if you find any mistake, feedback is always welcome!

 Thank you very much for any contribution!